franpossetto/RevitAPIExtension/README.md

 #### File Templates

-Create a new External Command. `RevitAddin` is the Namespace and is taken from tyour project. `NewExternalCommand` is the the Class that implements IExternalCommand interface.
+Create a new External Command.
+I'm using `RevitAddin` as Namespace (but it will be taken from your project). `NewExternalCommand` is the name of your new file and the Class that implements IExternalCommand interface.
 ```csharp
 using Autodesk.Revit.DB;
 using Autodesk.Revit.UI;